Google Featured Snippets, a complete SEO guide

 Considerations on the value of featured snippets for SEO

-As of January 2020, sites with featured snippets no longer have the blue link on the first page of the query SERP, because Google preferred to opt for deduplication of the results: for some search marketers, this update cast doubt on the value of the feature.
+The farewell to results deduplication has further challenged the value of the feature for SEOs.
 That is to say, is it more strategic to gain featured snippets or try to reach the mythical No. 1 position in organic results?

 The answer actually depends on a number of factors – such as the types of queries, intent and content present in the snippet-because these determine whether featured snippets can produce a zero-click result or the click-through rate could be significantly higher than with regular blue links.